TimSamuelsen/CLID3DGUIdocs/docs/userinterface.rst

 Features->Print Modes to learn more.

 **Select Projection Mode:**
-Select between Pattern On The Fly (POTF) and video pattern mode.
+Select between Pattern On The Fly (POTF), Video Pattern and Video mode.
+The printer will always initialize in POTF mode and the light engine must be connected to properly switch projection modes.

 **Select Printer:**
 Select between a standard CLIP printer and other printers.